microtobe/cakephp-plugin-LogTools/README.md

 2.Log request params(contains request url,request time,php process time...) to mysql.

-3.Loop to send emails to your email(contains error.log and debug.log).
+3.Loop to send files(error.log and debug.log) to your email.

 HOW TO